-Mine Company Name: New Horizon Mine

-Date: January 25, 2021

-Permit Number: C-1981-008 Revision Description: TR-101 Water Monitoring Program
+Mine Company Name: New Horizon Mine Date: February 25, 2021 Permit Number: C-1981-008 Revision Description: TR-101 Water Monitoring Program

-Volume Page, Map or other Permit Entry to be Page, Map or other Permit Entry to be Description of Change
+Volume Number Page, Map or other Permit Entry to be Page, Map or other Permit Entry to be Description of Change

-Number REMOVED ADDED
+REMOVED ADDED

 1 No changes

-2 Section 2.04.7, Pages 2.04.7-27 through 2.04.7-33 (7 pages) Section 2.04.7, Pages 2.04.7-27 through 2.04.7-33 (7 pages) Water monitoring program has been updated which caused a slight pagination shift.
+2 Section 2.04.7, Pages 2.04.7-27 through 2.04.7-33 (7 pages) Section 2.04.7, Pages 2.04.7-27 through 2.04.7-33 (7 pages) Pagination has been corrected.

 2 Map 2.04.7-1A Map 2.04.7-1A Map 2.04.7-1A has been updated.

 3 No changes

 4 No changes

 5 No changes

 6 No changes

 7 No changes

 8 No changes

 9 No changes

 10 No changes

-two sample sets collected at each surface water site.
+standards for the San Miguel River.
+During 1987, Peabody had its contract laboratory (ACZ Laboratories, Steamboat Springs, Colorado) perform total recoverable analyses for silver and hexavalent chromium on two sample sets collected at each surface water site.
 In addition, Peabody collected water quality samples in April and October of 1987 at two points on the San Miguel River; 1) upstream of the confluence with Calamity Draw (San Miguel #2); and 2) downstream of the confluence with Tuttle Draw (San Miguel #1).
 The results of each silver and chromium analyses performed at each surface water monitoring site can be found in Attachment 2.04.7-11 (Peabody Appendix 7-9).
 The results of the additional analyses for silver and chromium showed that total recoverable chromium never exceeded 10 ug/l; and that silver exceeded 10 ug/l once each (20 ug/l at sites SW-N3 and SW-N7).
 Compared to standards adopted for the nearest applicable reach of the San Miguel River (Segment 5), all analyses for chromium (total recoverable) were well below the standard (25 ug/l).
 Unfortunately, the detection limit used by the laboratory for silver (total recoverable) was 10 ug/l, significantly higher than the standard (.1 ug/l).